 For now, leading Democrats, knowing the potential for blowback, are rebuking Waters.
 Sen. Charles Schumer, D-N.Y., speaking on the Senate floor, stated: “I strongly disagree with those who advocate harassing folks if they don’t agree with you.
 No one should call for the harassment of political opponents.”
 House Minority Leader Pelosi, speaking far more out of strategy than principle, said this about Waters in a tweet: “Trump’s daily lack of civility has provoked responses that are predictable but unacceptable.”
 If impeachment is Pelosi’s end game, she’ll have popular support.
 A CNN poll released last week found that 42 percent of the respondents wanted Trump impeached, a figure that was 77 percent among self-identified Democrats.
 Even “moderate” party members, such as Rep. Jim Himes, D-Conn., a critic of impeachment, may be unlikely to resist the herd if they sense that voters will turn on them.

 Human beings everywhere are wired for conformity.
 All too often, we hold certain beliefs and undertake certain actions because “everybody else” does.
 Given the right choice of words and tone of voice, it is not that hard for a demagogue to convince an army of true believers to harass, assault or even kill designated “enemies.”
-James Hodginson, the late true believer who shot and wounded House Majority Whip Steve Scalise, R-La., and three other persons last June at the annual Congressional Baseball Game in Alexandria, Va., didn’t see himself as a criminal.
+James Hodginson, the late true believer who shot and wounded House Majority Whip Steve Scalise, R-La., and three other persons in Alexandria, Va. last June during a practice prior to the following day’s annual Congressional Baseball Game, didn’t see himself as a criminal.
 He saw himself as a hero, rescuing our nation from an oppressive occupying force.
 His rationalizations were familiar.
 People such as Maxine Waters, knowingly or not, have legitimized such behavior.
 And as long as such scoundrels keep getting reelected, they will have a high perch for their demagoguery.